projectacrn/acrn-hypervisor/doc/developer-guides/l1tf.rst

 EPT is sanitized to avoid pointing to valid host memory in PTEs that have the present bit cleared or reserved bits set.

-For non-present PTEs, ACRN currently sets PFN bits to ZERO, which means that page ZERO might fall into risk if it contains security information.
+For non-present PTEs, ACRN sets PFN bits to ZERO, which means that page ZERO might fall into risk if it contains security information.
 ACRN reserves page ZERO (0~4K) from page allocator; thus page ZERO won't be used by anybody for a valid purpose.
 This sanitization logic is always